RadleighSmith/hockley-woods/README.md

 ### Bugs

-* Fixed an issue where all the media queries stoped working due to a typo on the 750px query where the max-width measurement was spelt rpx instead of px.
+* I came across an issue where my media queries stopped working across the site, this was due to a typo in the 750px media query where its measurment was spelt 'rpx'.
+After finding this a quick fix of correcting the typo from 'rpx' to 'px' fixed the problem across the site.

 ### Unfixed Bugs